Massachusetts Program Coordinator

 What We’re Looking For:

-FoodCorps seeks a motivated and passionate individual to lead, coach, and support a cohort of 20 FoodCorps service members and FoodCorps programming in Massachusetts under the direction of the Massachusetts Program Manager.
-The Program Coordinator will play a critical role in the delivery of high quality, high fidelity programming statewide by assisting with the training and ongoing coaching to service members, the selection and management of service sites, and the day to day program administration tasks.
-They will have experience leading teams and be excited to support new, pre-professional leaders.
-Successful candidates will be mission-driven with a passion for national service.
+FoodCorps seeks motivated and passionate individuals to lead, mentor, and support a cohort of 20 FoodCorps service members and FoodCorps programming under the guidance of our MA Program Manager.
+The MA Program Coordinator will play a meaningful role in the delivery of high-quality programming statewide by assisting with the training and ongoing mentorship to service members and the day-to-day program administration tasks.
+They will have experience leading teams and be excited to support rising leaders!

 Who You Are: